sprucelabsai/spruce-documentation/src/pages/getting-started/frameworks/python.md

----
-title: Transitioning from Python to Spruce
+# Transitioning from Python to Spruce
----

 Python development often involves using dynamic scripting languages and various frameworks like Django or Flask.
 Spruce, on the other hand, uses TypeScript.
 This guide will help you connect your Python expertise to Spruce’s architecture, showing how to adapt and apply your existing skills in a new environment.